Welcome to today's edition of the Rush 24-7 podcast.

 And once you've been told you're special, once you've been told you're unique and special and great and so forth, and you don't have to do anything to earn it, then you're not going to.

-But at the same time, it teaches phony self what they're inculcating in kids is not self-esteem.
+But at the same time, it teaches phony self-what they're inculcating in kids is not self-esteem.

-It's it's it's phony.
+It's phony.

-And how how in the world do we approach negotiations with Iran thinking that it's us who have something to prove?
+And how in the world do we approach negotiations with Iran thinking that it's us who have something to prove?

 How do you go into negotiations like this with the attitude that it's our responsibility to change in order to make this work?